gfumagalli9/hyper-motivo/README.md

 - builds the binary hypergraph representation
 - performs LOW/HIGH splitting
 - constructs Gaifman on LOW
-- builds TTC / DP tables
+- builds counter tables
-- runs the non-adaptive sampler for `k = 3` with 10k samples
+- runs the sampler for `k = 3` with 10k samples

 ### 3.4 What you should see